daniel-wells/comixr/README.md

 # comixr
-This is an R package for fitting gaussian mixture models with shared components across 1-dimensional data sets.
+This is an R package for fitting gaussian mixture models with shared components across multiple 1-dimensional data sets.

 ## Installation